 ![]() |

-Locals buying and trading right off their boats.
+Locals are buying and trading right off their boats.

 ![]() |